 You might be thinking “why pay when I can do this organically for free”?

 The answer, at least in the case of Facebook/Instagram, is that algorithm changes over the past few years have reduced the organic reach of business pages.
 That means that they’ve reduced the number of people who ever get to see your posts.
 Why?
 Because it increases their advertising revenue.
 They are a business, after all.

 The reality of organic reach, or the lack thereof, has made paid advertising more of a necessity for a business to achieve success on social media.
 Facebook/Instagram provides comparatively cost-effective digital advertising to a highly segmentable/targetable audience and an opportunity to significantly expand the audience beyond organic reach.
 Alternatively, social media can be used to great effect through remarketing (serving ads to people who have visited your website or page without making a purchase, filling out a form or whatever it is you want them to do).

 Like Google, managing a Facebook Business Page and Ad Manager account requires knowledge of the platform which (again, like Google) is always changing and needs regular monitoring and adjustment.
 Initial account setup can be confusing.
-If you’re having trouble with your business page and ad account, here’s some guidance that should help get you started.
-Once you’re set up, here’s a few helpful hints when you’re creating ads.
+If you’re having trouble with your business page and ad account, here’s some guidance that should help you out.
 Or, just give us a call and we’ll get you squared away.
+Once you’re set up, here are a few helpful hints for when you’re creating ads.

 Fill out the form below and one of our esteemed associates will reach out to you before you can finish a 1000-piece jigsaw puzzle…

 Case Studies Explore the Possibilities for Your Business